Seahawks training camp Day 5: First-round draft pick L.J. Collier carted off with ankle injury

 “I’m not sure (what happened),” veteran left tackle Duane Brown said.
 “He was on the other side; I just saw him go down.
 Looked like he was in a lot of pain.
 I’m hoping he’s all right.
 He’s going to be a good player.
 I’m looking forward to working with him as well.
 Somebody who has a lot of ability and potential.
 Still kind of raw in his technique, but I’m looking forward to working with him.’’

-Collier was drafted in first round to bolster a pass rush that was perhaps the team’s biggest need following the April trade of Frank Clark to Kansas City.
+Collier was drafted in the first round to bolster a pass rush that was perhaps the team’s biggest need following the April trade of Frank Clark to Kansas City.
 Those issues have grown in the past week after the suspension of defensive tackle Jarran Reed and, now, Collier’s injury.

-Collier, 6-feet-3 and 291 pounds, had been working mostly with the No. 3 defense during the first four practices of camp.
+Collier, 6 feet 3 and 291 pounds, had been working mostly with the No. 3 defense during the first four practices of camp.

 “Like him,’’ defensive coordinator Ken Norton Jr. said Monday of Collier.
 “The kid is big, strong, fast, just like we expected.
 He loves ball.
 I think that he’s really getting comfortable with his environment now, and he’s certainly going to help us.”